Movies that we've reviewed at B and S About Moviesby BandSAboutMovies | created - 06 Oct 2017 | updated - 2 hours ago | Public

 R | 82 min | Horror

-A young girl is possessed by the spirit of her dead aunt, who died in a car accident.
-Soon members of her family begin to mysteriously die off.
+A young girl is possessed by the spirit of her aunt, who died as a child in a car accident.
+Soon, people around her begin to mysteriously die off.

 The fact that a seven-year-old girl has glowing eyes and a filthy mouth and is out to kill people makes me filled with joy.